A plate with Chiles en Nogada, a stuffed poblano pepper with a white sauce, pomegranate seeds and cilantro is a favorite food in Oaxaca.

 Best Restaurants in Oaxaca City

 Oaxaca is one of those cities where practically every restaurant is incredible.
 It is a mecca for food lovers and a city where you want to bring an appetite!
-There are SO many fantastic places to eat in Oaxaca City but here are a few to choose from to get you started.

 • Casa Oaxaca El Restaurante